1.0 - Introduction

-No one wants to think about worst-case scenarios, but as an IT service provider, preparing for them is part of the job.
-A robust IT Business Continuity and Disaster Recovery (BCDR) Plan is crucial for minimizing downtime and maintaining business operations when the unexpected happens.
+No one likes to think about worst-case scenarios, but as an IT service provider, preparing for them is part of the job.
+A robust IT Business Continuity and Disaster Recovery (BCDR) Plan is essential for minimizing downtime and ensuring business operations continue smoothly when the unexpected happens.

-With HighGround, you can keep your clients' businesses resilient, even when disaster strikes.
+With HighGround, you can help keep your clients' businesses resilient—even when disaster strikes.

 Tip: HighGround offers a free IT BCDR Plan Template and SOP Template.
 To learn more about this, please read our Free Resources in HighGround article.